Don't Have an Account?

-Except for one little thing—Adams Morgan’s famous 18th Street restaurant row is just one block away.
+There’s tons of places to enjoy near 1700 Kalorama Lofts.
+For instance, the famous 18th Street restaurant row is just one block away.
 What a quandary, whether to stroll to dinner at Johnny Pistolas or Perry’s, or cook in?
-The pet-friendly 1700 Kalorama Lofts are also super close to the fantastic Meridian Hill Park, and equal distance between the Woodley Park and U Street Metro stations.
+The pet-friendly loft building is also super close to the fantastic Meridian Hill Park, and equal distance between the Woodley Park and U Street Metro stations.

 Like most old major cities, traffic in Washington, DC can tax one’s patience.
 In Adams Morgan, there are some decent options however.
 First, this is a very walk-friendly community.
 You might find yourself rarely having to drive anywhere!
 But when you do wheel your steel chariot out of the garage, you’ll be right at the corner of 17th Street and Kalorama Road, and just a block from 16th Street which is a major north/south corridor.